We’ve all seen it: Asian

 · Neck stiffness

-· A general feeling of cuckoo-ness or in medical parlance, a stupor
+· A general feeling of cuckoo-ness or in medical

 · Disorientation (see above)